-All tools used to collect soil and related matter or growing media samples must be new or disinfected with a solution of 10% bleach, or quaternary ammonium at the labelled rate, between collecting each sample and between sampling each destruction area.
+All tools used to collect soil and related matter or growing media samples must be new or disinfected with a solution of 10% bleach, quaternary ammonium at the labelled rate or a commercial hydrogen peroxide-based disinfectant following directions for use on the label, between collecting each sample and between sampling each destruction area.
 As organic matter interferes with the action of disinfectants, all soil and organic material must be cleaned from the surfaces of tools and rubber boots prior to disinfection.

 All references to soil in this appendix should be taken to mean soil and related matter.
 For delimitation sampling, soil samples should be collected throughout the destruction area.
 Any nearby areas that may be considered a high risk of infestation (e.g. downhill from a destruction area) may also be sampled.
 For post-treatment sampling, soil samples should be taken from the entire treatment area (destruction area plus an additional 2 metre buffer).
 Soil and growing media samples should be collected as composite samples and be kept separately.
 Growing media only need to be sampled if there is reason to suspect the growing media is infested.
 A composite sample consists of a mixture of sub-samples.
 Sub-samples of soil (or growing media) should be collected in small amounts and added together in a new zipper top plastic bag to form a composite sample.
 The use of sub-sampling increases the chances of finding P. ramorum if it is present.
 Samples should contain a maximum of 500 mL of soil and/or growing media (approximately 1/2 of a quart-size zipper top freezer bag).
 One soil sample should be collected from a standard 2 metre destruction area, unless the infested plants were situated on an impervious substrate (e.g. on concrete or asphalt).
 Two soil samples should be collected from a standard post-treatment area (2 metre destruction plus 2 metre buffer).
 If the surface of soil is covered with gravel, sub-samples should be taken from the soil beneath the gravel.
 If water permeable weed block is present, either covered with gravel or under gravel, the weed block must be removed prior to soil sampling.